sdaqo/k3s-killer/README.md

-> ### Anouncment: This script will not be needed anymore in the next scale version, yay!
+> ### Announcment: This script will not be needed anymore in the next scale version, yay!
 We are getting bare metal docker!!! https://forums.truenas.com/t/the-future-of-electric-eel-and-apps/5409

 # k3s-killer
 A little script to reduce CPU usage in truenas scale systems with kubernetes running.